Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Dynamics-based deep learning

-According to the result calculated by the $\gamma$-soft-DTW algorithm, the $N$ most similar trajectories are used to construct the expert repository.
-In our proposed algorithm, we normalize all trajectories in the expert repository for more accurate prediction, shown as follows:
+We firstly use $\gamma$-soft-DTW algorithm to calculate the similarity between a target observed trajectory and all observed trajectories from the train set and then select $N$ most similar trajectories to construct the expert repository.
+We normalize all trajectories in the expert repository for more accurate prediction, as follows:

 where $\tilde{p}_{i}(t)$ represents the normalized position of the $i^{th}$ pedestrian from the expert expository at time $t \in \{1, 2, .....t_{end}\}$.
 In our proposed algorithm, $N=100$.